 - Combat Pragmatist: She only bothered to help Echidna, during their match against Alleyne and Nowa, in order to advance further in the competition.
 She also forced Alleyne, who was one of the tournament's strongest participants (and a favorite to win), to surrender without a fight with one simple move: by cornering Nowa and holding her sword to her throat.

 - Curbstomp Battle: Irma ends up on the receiving end of one of the worst beatings in the entire series (barring Leina in the Vanquished Queens OVAs), when Aldra sends Risty to kill her.
 While under Aldra's control, Risty was god-moded to such a degree that Irma had absolutely no chance against her and only survived the encounter thanks to Echidna's intervention.
 But the damage had already been done, due to the blow to her spine... and her pride.
 Albeit in the last episode of the Vanquished Queens OVAs, she's back to action, after recovering from her wounds.

 - Emotionless Girl: She's been bitter ever since Echidna abandoned her, eventually closing herself off to everyone else around her.

-- Fate Worse than Death: In the second season of the anime series, it's heavily implied Risty crippled her after she smashed Irma's spine with her mace.
+- Fate Worse Than Death: In the second season of the anime series, it's heavily implied Risty crippled her after she smashed Irma's spine with her mace.
 While in the gamebooks' continuity, she's captured and nearly executed, but Echidna saves her at the last moment.
 She also appears in the manga adaptation of Rebellion, but not in the Rebellion's Illustrated Stories, much less in the anime for obvious reasons.
 She returns for real in the Vanquished Queens OVAs.

 - Fragile Speedster: She's fast, but not as durable as the rest of 'em.